nicopap/cuicui/richtext/README.md

 ## TODO

+- [ ] fab_parse: Consider using a `View<Box<Fn(&mut Style)>>` for styling
+    - This would make it very much like bindings, which is cool
+    - Would allow local styles, which is more sensible than having to define them not where they are used.
+- [ ] bevy_fab: Implement efficient writes as described in `design_doc/fab/binding_source_perf.md`
 - [ ] fab_derive: Split the path detection code in a different crate.
 - [ ] all: design feature gates to avoid compiling stuff not used.
 - [ ] fab parse: performance: use jagged array for `tree::Sections` to avoid insane amount of alloc